WORKPLACE SUCCESS / 11 December 2019Benefits of Power Napping at Work

 Job descriptions are negotiable

 The usual mindset for a person looking for a job is that, in order to be a perfect fit for a job, they are supposed to be able to fulfill all the requirements in the job description within the stated salary for the position.
-So they behave like something they should be during the interview.
+So they behave like an Assignment Geek during the interview.
 The truth actually goes far beyond this.
-The person who wrote the job description may know what he is looking for in the candidates, but he would not know if there is anything different or above what he wants that you can offer instead.
+The person who wrote the job description may know what he is looking for in the candidates, but he would not know if there is anything different or above what he wants that you can offer instead

 If you play the geeky way and mention during an interview how you can do each of the job description tasks, you might get the job, but probably without getting an upper hand in negotiating the compensation package and perks.
 On the other hand, if you are able to show a unique approach to provide value to the firm, you will not only have a higher chance of getting hired for the role, but you could also get a chance to dictate your own desired terms for the employment contract.